-They are Cheap and Lightweight, and effective.
+They are Cheap, Lightweight, and effective.
 Overall there isn’t much of a case to not use one.
 And if you are snorkeling with kids we would probably move these up to essential.

 O’Neill Men’s Basic Rash Guard – Excellent cheap men’s Rash Guard

 O’Neill Women’s Basic Skins – O’Neill’s Rash Guard with a women’s fit.